What is Title IX?

 GRCC has a Title IX Sexual Harassment Policy that addresses specific incidents of sexual harassment that meet the Department of Education's definitions and jurisdictional requirements.

-Questions about the policy can be addressed to GRCC's Title IX Coordinator, Kimberly DeVries.
+Questions about the policy can be addressed to GRCC's Title IX Office.

 Title IX Complaints

 Under Title IX, Grand Rapids Community College is required to prevent and address discrimination which includes unfair treatment based on a protected characteristic, harassment because of a protected characteristic, denial of an entitled reasonable accommodation under State and Federal laws, or retaliation because of a complaint about discrimination or assistance in a discrimination investigation or lawsuit.
 Complaints about incidents of any of these forms of gender discrimination should be reported to the Title IX Coordinator or any of GRCC's Deputy Coordinators.
-The complaint form is available here.
+Complaint form.

 GRCC resources for those experiencing sex or gender-based discrimination can be found on the Student Affairs' Sexual Misconduct page.
 If an individual is experiencing discrimination or harassment but the Title IX policy does not apply, GRCC has additional policies to address other concerns, including the Sexual Misconduct Policy and the Student Code of Conduct.